With Recurring Orders, you can offer prepaid and gift subscriptions.

 Instead of choosing "No limit", which is used for non-expiring subscriptions, choose "Set max numbers of recurring orders to".

 You can insert as many order lengths as you like, and optionally offer a % based discount to each length.
-You can have them expire or auto-renew at the end of the subscription length.
+You can have them expire or auto-renew at the end of the subscription period.
 Gift subscriptions will expire at the end.

 A customer will be given the option to prepay when viewing the subscription product.
-This is an example of how this would look on your Shopify product page.
+This image is an example of how this would look on your Shopify product page.

 If the customer chooses to prepay, they will be brought directly to our recurring checkout to purchase.
 The Shopify cart will not be involved in a prepaid or gift purchase.